ayuusweetfish/AMPi/sample/README.md

 ### Ogg mode!

-Find a **stereo** Ogg file with a length not exceeding 380 seconds and not too large, so that the produced image is less than 16 MiB minus 8000 bytes -- the Ogg being 15 MiB is safe.
+Find a **stereo** Ogg file with a length not exceeding 380 seconds and not too large in size -- 16 MiB is completely safe.
 Copy it to this directory and build with a flag:

 ```sh